OutSystems/docs-odc/src/eap/user-management/roles.md

 You can add roles to a group before or after you add users to a group.
 Users in the group get all end-user roles associated with that group.
 Users can belong to multiple groups.
 You can create a new group in a different stage, with the same name or a different name, and use the same or similar roles.

 You must select a stage to which the group belongs.
 Once you select a stage for the group and save it, you can't change the stage.
-The group members can only access the end-user roles and apps in the selected stage.
+The organization group members can only access the end-user roles and apps in the selected stage.

 A person with **Manage end-user groups** permission can add users to a group, select users from a list of existing users and add them to the group.
 Once you save the group, it's available immediately.
 Adding or removing roles also takes effect immediately.